Loading

 Other credible bodies who can provide relevant information include;

-The police check is reviewed and updated by the candidate or relevant bodies appl, based on the candidate’s records.
+The Nationally Coordinated Criminal History Check is reviewed and updated by the candidate or relevant bodies appl, based on the candidate's records.
 However, there is no ongoing review or re-evaluation of the documents.
-The candidate must update their police check within respectable periods or as agreed with the organisation.
+The candidate must update their Nationally Coordinated Criminal History Check within respectable periods or as agreed with the organisation.

 Relevant agencies are constantly monitoring the WWCC.
 A candidate's licence can be suspended, revoked or cancelled based on their actions.